 As with any major decision, it is important to do your homework before making a commitment to a breeder.
 Here are some tips for finding — and working with — a responsible breeder:

-- Don’t rely on the phone.
-Go in person.
+- Meet the Breeder.
 The best way to get to know a breeder is to meet in person, which might be at their kennel or in their home.
+While that may not be possible during COVID-19, ask to meet your breeder and their dogs via a video conferencing system.
 Observe the dogs and the breeder: Are the premises clean?
 Odor-free?
 Does the breeder show a genuine passion for dogs?
 Are the dogs well fed?
 How do the dogs interact with the breeder — and with strangers?
 Both dogs and puppies should not shy away from the breeder and should be outgoing with strangers.

 - Ask questions.
 One of the biggest benefits of working with a good breeder is that he or she can be counted on throughout your dog’s life.
 When you’re meeting with a breeder for the first time, come prepared with a list of questions about the breed and the puppy – you can never ask too many, and there are no dumb questions!
 See how he/she reacts.
 Is he/she patient with your questions?
 Does he/she explain things clearly?
 Do you feel like you have a good rapport?
 Responsible breeders want to see their dogs in happy, loving forever homes and will be happy to share their knowledge.